 Since my blog is starting over, I thought I'd check into the latest blogging technology available for MacOS X. Much to my surprise, there's actually quite a lot to choose from at VersionTracker.
 But the app that really stood out was 5-star Kung-Log, which had a feature list that seemed too good to be true, and testimonials to match (apparently, people are switching to Moveable Type just to be using this app!).
 After playing around with it for a bit, I've discovered that, amazingly enough, it lives up to the hype.
-As a side-bonus, author Adriaan Tijsseling has a nifty blog at kung-foo.tv that's an interesting mix of life in Japan, MacOS X coding, and Cognitive Neural Science!
+As a side-bonus, author Adriaan Tijsseling has a nifty blog at that's an interesting mix of life in Japan, MacOS X coding, and Cognitive Neural Science!
 In any event, Kung-Log makes blogging a breeze, so thanks Adriaan (and since this is "donationware" I'll definitely be making a contribution!).

 Posted on Sunday, April 20th, 2003

-Okay, now that I've had a chance to mess around with Kung-Log a bit more, I'm kind of freaking out over the nifty stuff that's built into it.
+Okay, now that I've had a chance to mess around with the Kung-Log blogging client a bit more, I'm kind of freaking out over the nifty stuff that's built into it.
 One of the more intriguing features is the ability to look at what's playing on iTunes and insert it into your post with one click, just like this: To Let You Win from the album "Minor Earth Major Sky" by a-ha.
 And, yes, the Google search link for the artist is created automatically as well.
 Frighteningly good stuff!
 If only you could add your own HTML tags... oh crap... wait a second... yes, you can do that too (and create shortcut keys for them as well!).
 Sigh.
 I just set up hot keys for all of Meagan's little photo booth images that preceed my posts, and it took about 2 minutes.
 Heaven only knows what other features are hiding in here...
 I suppose I should read the documentation!

 Posted on Monday, April 21st, 2003

 There's quite a lot of peer pressure to have your site be "W3C Validated."
 While cruising blogspace, I see the little W3C badges displayed everywhere, and the fact that my blog wasn't validated made me feel like a second-class internet citizen.
 I guess it's time I care.
 So, off I go to the W3C Validator to see how things look, and the result isn't pretty.
 Apparently, tags that have no closing tags have to be closed anyway (by slapping a forward slash at the end).
 Whatever.
-A few minutes later BBEdit has switched all of my line-breaks and image tags to the "new and improved" (and apparently "valid") versions.
+A few minutes later and BBEdit (my text editor of choice) has switched all of my line-breaks and image tags to the "new and improved" (and apparently "valid") versions.
 The next step takes a little longer... adding "ALT" statements to all of my images.
-The last step, however, is very puzzling...
-I get a cool dozen errors on the same line because the W3C doesn't like the way a URL pointing to a search at VersionTracker is phrased.
+The last step, however, is puzzling...
+I get a cool dozen errors on the same line because the W3C doesn't like the way an URL pointing to a search at VersionTracker is phrased.
 Sure, the W3C claims this is a limitation of the validating app, but the last thing I want is somebody to check my site and see a bunch of errors, so I delete the link.
 Oh well, at least people can click on my newly installed "W3C Validated" badges and see that I am a good little web conformist.